-- Parenting is a job for life and for children there is no such thing as an ex-parent. - Children recognise the importance of a continuing relationship or link with both parents, no matter how distant or how little the contact. - Remember that it is not adding people to children's lives but taking important people away that is hard for children to accept. - Listen well to children it is important for them to know that they are being listened to. - Children find it difficult to cope with conflict between their parents. - Most important of all, be positive about your children.
+- Parenting is a job for life and for children there is no such thing as an ex-parent. - Children recognise the importance of a continuing relationship or link with both parents, no matter how distant or how little the contact. - Remember that it is not adding people to children's lives but taking important people away that is hard for children to accept. - Listen well to children it is important for them to know they are being heard. - Most important of all, be positive about your children.
 They are unique and important human beings.
-Children's confidence and self esteem blossom when they hear good things about themselves and about the people who are close to them.
+A child's confidence and self-esteem blossoms when they hear good things about themselves, and the people close to them. - For more information see: www.treoir.ie/lets-work-it-out/